svgeesus/EuroMPE/Duophonic/performance-dac.md

 Internally buffered, but _poor_ load regulation; will need external buffer to protect from modular environment (like getting 12V plugged into an output by mistake), to provide a constant high-impedance load for the DAC, and to give current drive with low output impedance.

+> **8.2.3 Output Amplifier**
+> The output buffer amplifier is capable of generating rail-to-rail voltages on its output, giving a maximum output range of 0V to AVDD.
+It is capable of driving a load of 2kΩ in parallel with 3000pF to GND.
+The source and sink capabilities of the output amplifier can be seen in the Typical Characteristics.
+The typical slew rate is 0.75V/μs, with a typical full-scale settling time of 5μs with the output unloaded.

 ## Support circuitry

 4.7μF + 100nF supply bypass caps on AVdd.

-"a 1μF to 10μF capacitor and 0.1μF bypass capacitor are strongly recommended".
+> a 1μF to 10μF capacitor and 0.1μF bypass capacitor are strongly recommended.

-Optional 150nF cap for lower noise on Vref (likely not needed).
+Optional 150nF cap for lower noise on Vref (likely not needed, but place footprint on board).

 ## Output conditioning